 Our role would be, if such a passport was coming out, to provide the data to the federal government on who has been vaccinated within Nunavut.
-The Minister of Health and chief public health officer, it would be their role to work with whoever designs that program.
+It would be the role of the Minister of Health and chief public health officer to work with whoever designs that program.
 Thank you, Mr. Speaker.